- Number of students per year: 12 to 14

 - Useful subjects: Further Mathematics, Chemistry, Computer Science, Design Technology, Electronics

+Engineering has a high profile at Jesus College.
 The Department of Engineering is responsible for organising all the lectures, coursework, and projects within the Engineering course and for setting and marking all the examinations.
 The Department also takes responsibility for organising supervisions (teaching in small groups) in the third and fourth years of the course.

 The College organises supervisions in the first and second years.
 At Jesus the vast majority of supervisions in these years are given by the Engineering Fellows in the College, ensuring that you will have the best possible support in these vital, foundational years.
 Our team of Engineering Fellows cover all the main branches of Engineering between them.